FlexMeasures/flexmeasures/documentation/tut/toy-example-setup.rst

     $ ${TOMORROW}T22:00:00,10
     $ ${TOMORROW}T23:00:00,7" > prices-tomorrow.csv

-This is time series data, in FlexMeasures we call "beliefs".
+This is time series data, in FlexMeasures we call *"beliefs"*.
 Beliefs can also be sent to FlexMeasures via API or imported from open data hubs like `ENTSO-E <https://github.com/SeitaBV/flexmeasures-entsoe>`_ or `OpenWeatherMap <https://github.com/SeitaBV/flexmeasures-openweathermap>`_.
 However, in this tutorial we'll show how you can read data in from a CSV file.
 Sometimes that's just what you need :)

 .. code-block:: bash